|

 state in which this author was born and raised is a unique culture in

-this country.
-The South has been covered from New Orleans to the
+American continent.
+The South has--from New Orleans to the

-Carolinas.
-Americans know little about Utah's culture and much of what
+Carolinas--is well known by most.
+Americans and others know little about Utah's culture and much of what

 they know they've gotten wrong.